 What are the 5 minor pentatonic shapes?

 The five minor pentatonic shapes are five fingering patterns that tile the fretboard with no gaps.
-Using the root-centric naming system, they are: Shape 1 (6th String, Index Finger), Shape 2 (6th String, Pinky), Shape 3 (5th String, Ring/Pinky), Shape 4 (5th String, Index Finger), and Shape 5 (the Bridge Pattern).
+Using the root-centric naming system, they are: Shape 1 (6th String — Index, frets 5-8 in A minor), Shape 2 (6th String — Pinky, frets 2-5), Shape 3 (5th String — Ring/Pinky, frets 9-13), Shape 4 (5th String — Index, frets 12-15), and Shape 5 (4th String — Index, the Bridge, frets 7-10).
 Each shape contains both a minor root and its relative major root, so it doubles as a major pentatonic shape.

 Why use root-centric names instead of “Box 1, Box 2, Box 3”?